 While these results are also borne out in cases where the displacement current is included, we have shown that it can safely be ignored in all cases of interest.
 Its main role lies in limiting the expansion speed in poorly conducting media rather than facilitating a radial expansion.

-It is also interesting to note that the far-field magnetic field configurations are nearly force-free in the sense that the resulting Lorentz force can be balanced by pressure gradient and centrifugal forces.
-However, this aspect may well be subdominant because the radial fall-off of the Lorentz force is rapid and our results are essentially independent of whether the momentum equation is included in our simulations.
+It is also interesting to note that the far-field magnetic field configurations are nearly force-free, in the sense that the resulting Lorentz force can be balanced by pressure-gradient and centrifugal forces.
+However, this aspect is likely subdominant, as the Lorentz force decays rapidly with radius and our results are essentially independent of whether the momentum equation is included.

-In the present work, we have made a number of simplifying assumptions that has helped producing clean results.
-In particular, the assumption of a spherical rather than an oblate dynamo geometry have helped in producing powerlaw behaviors of the radial magnetic field decay.
-It is possible that at large distances from the dynamo region, this assumption becomes less critical.
-However, the present results for oblate dynamo geometries rather suggest that magnetosphere may take the form of a ring or a spherical shell.
-The inclusion of differential rotation in the dynamo region would complicate the results further.
-Preliminary studies have shown that the $r^{-2}$ fall-off for the quadrupolar configuration might become steeper.
-It is unclear, however, how this changes at larger distances.
-Further modifications are expected if we allowed for a radial wind to develop.
-In that case, however, it is conceivable that one might find results that depend on the activity of the galaxy in driving such a wind.
-Nevertheless, a slow radial fall-off for quadrupolar fields may still survive under certain more realistic conditions.
+In the present work, we have made a number of simplifying assumptions that have helped produce clean results.
+In particular, assuming a spherical rather than an oblate dynamo geometry have helps produce a power-law behavior in the radial decay of the magnetic field.
+It is possible that, at large distances from the dynamo region, this assumption becomes less critical.
+However, the present results for oblate dynamo geometries rather suggest that the magnetosphere may instead take the form of a ring or a spherical shell.
+The inclusion of differential rotation in the dynamo region would further complicate the results.
+Preliminary studies have shown that the $r^{-2}$ falloff for the quadrupolar configuration may become steeper.
+It remains unclear, however, how this changes at larger distances.
+Further modifications are expected if a radial wind is allowed to develop.
+In that case, the results may depend on the level of galactic activity driving such a wind.
+Nevertheless, a slow radial falloff for quadrupolar fields may still survive under certain more realistic conditions.
 As explained above, the resulting synchrotron emission may be of observational interest.
-However, as already stressed by \cite{Ghosh+25}, the radii of galactic magnetospheres are not affected by this and remain prohibitively small in view of proposals by \cite{Garg+25} to explain the lower limits of void magnetization by the superposition of dipoles from the far-field of galaxies.
+However, as already stressed by \cite{Ghosh+25}, the radii of galactic magnetospheres are not affected by this and remain prohibitively small in view of scenarios such as those proposed by \cite{Garg+25}, in which the lower limits of void magnetization are explained by the superposition of dipoles from the far field of galaxies.